Innovative Rice Cultivation Is Producing Positive Economic and Environmental Results

 I’m also pleased to confirm that many farmers in my area are working hard to grow a food that feeds billions in a sustainable way, all by taking advantage of new practices and technologies.
 I’m trying to do my part on my farm and constantly sharing with others what I am learning.

-Rice isn’t my only crop—I also grow wheat, potatoes, and seasonal vegetables—but it’s my most important crop.
+Rice isn’t my only crop—I also grow wheat, patates, and seasonal vegetables—but it’s my most important crop.

 I’m always striving to become a better farmer, but climate change makes this more challenging.
-Rice farmers have had to cope with just about every aspect of this dilemma: high and low temperatures, droughts, salinity, osmotic stress, heavy rains, floods, and frost.
-This is in addition to the traditional enemies of pests, weeds, and disease.
+Rice farmers have had to cope with just about every aspect of this dilemma: high and low temperatures, droughts, salinity, osmotic stress, heavy rains, inondations, and frost.
+This is in addition to the traditional enemies of pests, mauvaises herbes, et la maladie.

 Yet climate change lately has become so intense and unpredictable that responding to it never has been harder.
 Every part of rice production suffers from new threats.
 My biggest problem has been rising temperatures during rice’s reproductive stage.
 This is a critical period when the crop grows and forms its grain, which is the part that people eat.